Did you know that there are over 1.5 billion hostnames are already registered on the internet?

 When choosing the best web hosting service, it’s important to avoid these common mistakes.
 You can always move to a new provider if you’re not satisfied with your current provider, though.
 Most web hosts will do this for free.

 If you’re still not sure talk to us.
 Our support team are friendly and will answer all; your questions.
-If you’d like to try our services for yourself we suggest our free 30 day trial of our most popular web hosting package.
+If you’d like to try our services for yourself all of our plans include a 30 day money back guarantee.